dcarley/coredns/GOVERNANCE.md

 ## Becoming a Maintainers

-On successful merge of a significant pull request, any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CoreDNS maintainer.
+On successful merge of a significant pull request any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CoreDNS maintainer.